eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ### Connection Limits

-The adapter rejects a client's connection attempt with a `amqp:unauthorized-access` error if
+The adapter immediately closes a newly established connection with an `amqp:unauthorized-access` error if

 * the maximum number of connections per protocol adapter instance is reached, or
-* if the maximum number of simultaneously connected devices for the tenant is reached.
+* if the maximum number of simultaneously connected devices for the client's tenant is reached.

 Please refer to [resource-limits]({{< ref "/concepts/resource-limits.md" >}}) for details.

 ### Connection Duration Limits

-The adapter rejects a client's connection attempt with a `amqp:unauthorized-access` error if the [connection duration limit]({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) that has been configured for the client's tenant is exceeded.
+The adapter immediately closes a newly established connection with an `amqp:unauthorized-access` error if the [connection duration limit]({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) that has been configured for the client's tenant is exceeded.

 ### Message Limits

+The adapter

+* immediately closes a newly established connection with an `amqp:unauthorized-access` error and
-The adapter rejects any AMQP 1.0 message containing
+* rejects any AMQP 1.0 message containing
   * telemetry data or an event uploaded by a client
   * a command sent by a north bound application

 if the [message limit]({{< relref "/concepts/resource-limits.md" >}}) that has been configured for the device's tenant is exceeded.